apertium/apertium-python/README.md

 ## Installation

-- Installation on Ubuntu and Windows is natively supported:
+- Installation on Debian/Ubuntu and Windows is natively supported:

     ```
     pip install apertium